Scaling ForgeSDLC

 - Active Sparks across all teams (total throughput)

-- Pending Versona challenges (upcoming decisions that may need escalation)
+- Pending Versona sessions (upcoming decisions that may need escalation)

 - Blueprint coverage (which disciplines are actively used)

-- Decision velocity (how quickly Versona challenges produce outcomes)
+- Decision velocity (how quickly Versona sessions produce outcomes)

 Compatibility with existing frameworks